BetterBuiltFool/event_handler/README.md

 LOCAL_MANAGER = event_handler.getEventManager("Example")
 ```

-This will generate an instance with the handle, "Example", which will be stored by the manager system.
+This will generate an instance with the handle "Example", which will be stored by the manager system.
 If another module calls for that same handle, both modules will share the same event manager.
-Modules can even have multiple event managers for contextualization.
+Modules can even have multiple event managers to allow for control over execution context.

-The variable to which the event manager is assigned does not need to be written as a constant, though it is recommended for noticabiliy and avoid reassignment.
+The variable to which the event manager is assigned does not need to be written as a constant, though it is recommended for noticabiliyy and avoiding accidental reassignment.
 The variable name has no special meaning to the event manager system.

-Functions are registered using the register decorator along with the pygame event it wants to respond to.
+Functions are registered using the register decorator along with the Pygame event type it wants to respond to.
 For example, we will use pygame.QUIT

 ```python